 If your will is valid in your former state, then it may still be valid when you move to North Carolina.
-Still, it is advisable to have an estate planning attorney look at your will to provide a legal opinion on the validity of the out-of-state will.
+Still, it is advisable to have a Wilmington estate planning attorney look at your will to provide a legal opinion on the validity of the out-of-state will.

 There may be other issues that require your will to be changed, modified or revoked, however.

 For example, the types of assets that you own may have changed during or after your move to North Carolina.
 If you sold your previous home, bought a new home, purchased a new car or opened up a new banking account, your will should be updated to account for those changes.